 One common defense strategy is to attack any alleged evidence pertaining to intent.
 Your Virginia theft lawyer will conduct his own investigation in the search for evidence that may prove that you had no intention of taking, or permanently depriving, the alleged victim or business of their property.
 Another strategy involves establishing that you had a good faith belief that the property was actually yours.
 If this is the case, your lawyer will assist your search for and present any relevant and admissible evidence to defend your case.

 Your exact defense will depend on the facts and circumstances surrounding your case.
 Your Virginia theft lawyer will go through the process, and the facts of your case, to help you determine the best course of action.
-To ensure the best possible defense, you should contact a Virginia defense attorney as soon as possible.
+To ensure the best possible defense, you should contact an attorney as soon as possible.
 To start building your defense, contact a Virginia theft lawyer today.